manaskumarbehera/MetaForce/private_policy.md

-# MetaForce Privacy Policy
+# Chrome Extension Privacy Policy

-Last updated: [03/09/2023]
+_Last updated: [03/09/2023]_

 ## Introduction

-Thank you for choosing to be part of our community at MetaForce ("Company", "we", "us", or "our").
-We are committed to protecting your personal information and your right to privacy.
-If you have any questions or concerns about this privacy policy or our practices with regard to your personal information, please contact us at [Contact Email].
+Thank you for choosing to be part of my community .I am  committed to protecting your personal information and your right to privacy.
+If you have any questions or concerns about this Privacy Policy, or our practices with regards to your personal information, please contact me at at [behera.manas98@gmail.com.].

-In this privacy policy, we seek to explain to you how we collect, use, and safeguard your personal information when you use our MetaForce Chrome extension ("Extension").
+This Privacy Policy applies to all information collected through our Chrome extension ("Extension").

-## What Information We Collect
+## Information We Collect

-### Cookies
+### Cookie Information

-- The Extension requires access to cookies specifically for the domain salesforce.com (and its subdomains) to authenticate and fetch metadata from Salesforce.
+- Our Extension may require access to cookies to enable certain features.

-### Salesforce Data
+### User Preferences

-- When using the Extension, we fetch Salesforce object metadata directly from your browser to display within the Extension.
+- Our Extension may collect data related to your user preferences to enhance your experience.

-## How We Use Information
+## How We Use Your Information

-- **To fetch Salesforce metadata**: We use the Salesforce 'sid' cookie to authenticate and fetch metadata from Salesforce based on your requests.
+- **For the Extension to Function Properly**: Certain features require access to specific browser data.

-- **To Improve the Extension**: We may use feedback you provide to improve the Extension.
+- **To Improve User Experience**: We may use aggregated data to improve the Extension and offer a more tailored experience.

+## Data Sharing

+- We do not share your information with third parties unless it is necessary for the functioning of the Extension, or to comply with the law.

 ## Data Retention

-- The Extension does not store any personal data on our servers.
-All interactions happen within your local browser environment.
+- We only retain collected information for as long as necessary to provide you with your requested service.

-## Security
+## Security of Your Information

 - We employ commercial grade security measures to ensure the integrity and security of your data within the Extension.

 ## Third-Party Services

-- The Extension may contain links to third-party websites.
-We are not responsible for the content or privacy policies of those third-party websites.
+- Our Extension may contain links to third-party services.
+We are not responsible for the content or privacy policies of those third-party services.

 ## Updates to This Policy

-- We may update this privacy policy from time to time.
-The updated version will be indicated by an updated "Revised" date and the updated version will be effective as soon as it is accessible.
+- We reserve the right to modify this Privacy Policy at any time.
+Any changes will be reflected on this page.

 ## Contact Us

-If you have any questions or concerns about this privacy policy, you may contact us at [behera.manas98@gmail.com].
+If you have any questions or concerns about our Privacy Policy, you may contact us through [behera.manas98@gmail.com.].